varunesharasu/Finance-Tracker/backend/README.md

 ### 2. Environment Configuration

-The `.env` file is already configured with your MongoDB connection string.
-The current settings are:
+Create a `.env` file in the backend directory with the following variables:

 ```
-MONGODB_URI=mongodb+srv://varunesh:varunesh@cluster1.lvoka.mongodb.net/finance-tracker?retryWrites=true&w=majority
+MONGODB_URI=mongodb+srv://username:password@your-cluster.mongodb.net/finance-tracker?retryWrites=true&w=majority
 PORT=5000
 NODE_ENV=development
 JWT_SECRET=your_jwt_secret_key_change_this_in_production
 ```

+**Important:**
+- Replace `username`, `password`, and `your-cluster` with your actual MongoDB Atlas credentials
+- Store the `.env` file locally and never commit it to version control
-**Note:** For production, change the `JWT_SECRET` to a strong, random value.
+- For production, use a strong, random value for `JWT_SECRET`
+- Add `.env` to your `.gitignore` file to prevent accidental commits

 ### 3. Run the Backend